l-houseman/CAnD3-RRWM-Data-Activity/Partner Submission/Replication/Leah-H_Replication-Report-for-Jiawen.md

 -   Once I adjusted the file paths and ran the code files, nothing was missing.

--   However, in `02_analysis.R`, in the regression step, I had to recode
+-   However, in `02_analysis.R`, in the regression step, I had to recode the education variable as a factor.

 **Computing Environment of the Replicator**